danielwolski/Other/list-based-fifo-queue-c-main/README.md

 # List based FIFO queue - C++

-The task is to implement FIFO queue using doubly or singly linked list.
-It is an extension of XOR linked list In addition to the functions of the XOR list (ADD_BEG, ADD_END, DEL_BEG, DEL_END, PRINT_FORWARD, PRINT_BACKWARD) from the XOR linked list the list implements:
+Implementation of FIFO queue - it is an extension of XOR linked list In addition to the functions of the XOR list (ADD_BEG, ADD_END, DEL_BEG, DEL_END, PRINT_FORWARD, PRINT_BACKWARD) from the XOR linked list the list implements:

 SIZE - liczba elementów listy.